tdube2014/Discharge/Readme.md

 #### Selecting a transect Site

 Transect site should be in a free flowing run, straight with uniform unobstructed flow.
-There should not be any side channels so that all the water flows through the main channel.
+There should not be any side channels, so that all the water flows through the main channel.
-Avoid pools, do not select areas with areas where there is excess woody debris or large boulders.
-These characteristics can disturb flow creating turbulence eddies and slack water.
-Be conscious of how the flow is affected by tributaries and if you want that include in your measurement.
+Avoid pools, do not select areas where there is excess woody debris or large boulders.
+These characteristics can disturb flow creating turbulence, eddies and slack water.
+Be conscious of how the flow is affected by tributaries and if you want that include tributary discharge in your measurement.

 #### Recording Discharge Measurements